The Disability Discrimination Act places duties on public authorities, when carrying out their functions, to have due regard to:

 - North Down Museum, Ards Arts Centre or the Visitor Information Centres in Bangor or Newtownards

-- Aurora Leisure Centre, Queens Leisure Complex, Bangor Sportsplex, Ards Leisure Centre, Londonderry Park Pavilion, Comber Leisure Centre or Portaferry Sports Centre
+- Aurora Leisure Centre, Queens Leisure Complex, Bangor Sportsplex, Ards Blair Mayne Wellbeing and Leisure Complex, Londonderry Park Pavilion, Comber Leisure Centre or Portaferry Sports Centre

-- Reception of the Town Hall, Bangor or Church Street, Newtownards
+- Reception of the City Hall, Bangor or Church Street, Newtownards

 - By phoning the Council and requesting for a form to be posted out: please telephone 0300 013 3333